In the last decade, I have learned to view my body, not as an enemy but an ally. Let me tell you how this happened.

 Don’t be an ass.
 (Depending on who the person is shaming you, a simple reprimand like this can be very helpful.)

 What are you hoping to achieve by making comments like this?
 (Frequently people will respond by saying something like “I am just concerned about your health.”
 If they respond this way, you can reply that food and body policing cause significant anxiety, which negative impact physical health.
 You can read about this here.
-You can point out that if they are really concerned about your health, they need to avoid diet talk or body policing.
-You can also introduce them to books from the body positive community, like the ones mentioned above).
+And you can point out that if they are really concerned about your health, they need to avoid diet talk or body policing.
+Or you can also introduce them to books from the body positive community, like the ones mentioned above).

 Find a body positive nutritionist or doctor.
 Such nutritionist or doctor will completely de-emphasize weight and will instead encourage practices like self-acceptance, mindfulness, meditation, gentle movement, and rejecting diet culture.
 Such a practitioner would also say that body shaming and body policing is bad for people’s health.
 Working with a practitioner can allow you to say with confidence to people who body police or shame: I have developed an awesome health plan with my nutritionist [or doctor].
 She [or he] has told me that it is bad for me when people mention my health or body in a negative way.
 So, if you are concerned about my health, I need you to stop.